 State Policies in

-Iowa does not have a state policy on acceleration.
-Local education agencies (LEAs) determine whether and to what extent acceleration is permitted.
+Iowa's state policy leaves local education agencies (LEAs) to determine whether and to what extent acceleration is permitted.

 |Early entrance to kindergarten||State policy does not permit.

 Students in Iowa may enter kindergarten if they turn five years old before September 15 of the year they wish to enter kindergarten.
 See Iowa Code 282.3 Admission and exclusion of pupils.

 |Early entrance to 1st grade||State policy permits.

 Children must be six years of age on or before the fifteenth of September of the current school year.
 However, younger children may be admitted to first grade at any time before December 31 if they:

 a. attended school the year before or